hsharrison/sysviewer/README.md

-sysViewer: Dynamical system graphical interface (Matlab).
+sysViewer
 =====

+*Matlab Dynamical system graphical interface*

 `h = sysViewer(oPar, cPar, fcn, typ)` builds a GUI for viewing the effects of parameter changes on a one- or two-dimensional dynamical system.